billbuchanan/appliedcrypto/z_assessments/test01/README.md

 Some test details are:

 * It is an open book test.
+No use of GenAI mode in browsers.
 * No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
 * No use of chat/AI bots.
 * A copied answer is likely to be graded with a score of zero, and copying and pasting from on-line content could be highlighted for an issue.